A World Without Princes: Background

 Chainani stated when he had come up with the idea for The School for Good and Evil, remembered writing down "Book 2: A World Without Princes": "My brain clearly had the series worked out in my subconscious — because the title was waiting for me all along."
 He liked the idea of Agatha not being a "trustworthy" hero since he grew bored of stories where the heroes always made the right choices.
 In the book, Agatha had to choose between her prince and her best friend in which there was no right answer.
 A World Without Princes was first published on April 15, 2014.

 Promotion

 By March 18, 2014, a trailer was released which was animated by Manny Palad and Michael Blank.

 Translations

 The book has been translated into at least 23 languages.

 Reception

 In his review on Common Sense Media, Michael Berry gave the book four out of five stars.
 While praising the confrontations, scheming and observations on fairy tales, he criticized the unnecessary complications, sloppy prose, odd verb choices and "rushed and repetitive" narrative.
 Kirkus Reviews complimented the book's "clever switcheroos".

+The Guardian writer Emily Potter found this 2nd book of the series to be just as good as the first.
+Even with new characters added, she fell in love with them and enjoyed the continuation of twists and turns, a theme from the first book.